OWASP/API-Security/2019/en/src/0xa3-excessive-data-exposure.md

 ## How To Prevent

-* Never rely on the client side to perform sensitive data filtering.
+* Never rely on the client side to filter sensitive data.
 * Review the responses from the API to make sure they contain only legitimate data.
+* Backend engineers should always ask themselves "who is the consumer of the data?" before exposing a new API endpoint.
-* Use generis methods like "to_json" and "to_string" from the ORM / Model level carefully.
-Backend engineers should always ask themselves "who is the consumer of the returned data?"
+* Use generic methods like "to_json" and "to_string" from the ORM / Model level very carefully.
 * Classify sensitive and personally identifiable information (PII) that your application stores and works.
+* Implement a schema-based response validation mechanism as an extra layer of security.
+As part of this mechanism define and enforce data returned by all API methods.

 ## References